Team2530/Tools/README.md

 [Game planner](./Game-Planner) is designed to be a tool for using when planning strategy before a match.
 You can download the source and run it locally, or use the link below to access it remotely.

 - The background comes from [Path Planner](https://github.com/mjansen4857/pathplanner) which is from their amazing path generation tool!
 Check it out!
-- You can use the [web version here](https://team2530.github.io/Game-Planner/) If the field doesn't show up right away, refresh the page, that seems to bring it up.
-May not be completely up to date as of now, when major changes occur, it will be updated.
+- You can use the [web version here](https://team2530.github.io/Game-Planner/)
 - Credits to [Material Icons](https://fonts.google.com/icons) where many of the icons came from

 ### Tools
 - Cursor Tool: Use to drag elements around on the field
 - Eraser Tool: select to erase objects on the field
+- Pen Tool: Select to draw on the field
 - Piece Tool (Rounded Square/Cone): Click to place cones/cubes on the field.
 When active, click again to switch which piece you're placing
 - Arrow Tool: Use to draw arrows.
 Click to start arrow, and release to finish
 - Zone/Polygon Tool: Use to mark a 'zone' on the field.
 Select the tool, and points across the field where you would like to be marked